Local structures on stratified spaces

 \section{Stratified spaces}

-In this portion of the paper we transition from $C^0$ stratified spaces to {\em stratified spaces} -- these are $C^0$ stratified spaces with a choice of an atlas with appropriate regularity among transition maps, just as smooth manifolds are $C^0$ manifolds with smooth atlases.
+In this portion of the paper we transition from $C^0$ stratified spaces to {\em conically smooth stratified spaces} -- these are $C^0$ stratified spaces with a choice of an atlas with appropriate regularity among transition maps, just as smooth manifolds are topological manifolds with smooth atlases.
 This regularity is what we call {\em conical smoothness}.

-After defining stratified spaces by induction, we prove some basic properties of the category of stratified spaces.
-Just as the category of smooth manifolds (and smooth embeddings) admits an enrichment over Kan complexes, we prove that the category of stratified spaces (and conically smooth embeddings) admits a Kan enrichment.
+After defining conically smoothness by induction, we prove some basic properties of the category of conically smooth stratified spaces.
+Just as the category of smooth manifolds (and smooth embeddings) admits an enrichment over Kan complexes, we prove that the category of conically smooth stratified spaces (and conically smooth embeddings) admits a Kan enrichment.
 We prove the category admits products, and that the set of atlases forms a sheaf on the site of $C^0$ stratified spaces.
-We then conclude the section with examples of stratified spaces, with a categorical framework for examining stratified spaces with a specified singularity type, and by introducing the appropriate analogue of composing cobordisms in the stratified setting.
+We then conclude the section with examples of conically smooth stratified spaces, with a categorical framework for examining those spaces with specified singularity types, and by introducing the appropriate analogue of composing cobordisms in the stratified setting.